njonsson/speed/README.md

 # Speed

-Speed is a card game for one player to play against the computer.
+[Speed][Speed-Wikipedia] is a card game for one player to play against the computer.

 ## TODO